jeremymiller00/Jeremy-Miller/README.md

 * Outcome: Reduced time for editorial investigations; greater proportion of "bad actors" identified; fewer comments from customers about data integrity.
 * Targeted Impact: Increased product reputation measured in sales and retention metrics; preserve integrity and reputation of data product.

-### Document Abstraction and Summarization Suite
+### Patent document Abstraction and Summarization Suite
-* Given a large body of research documents composed in various formats, create a service hosting a suite of models to abstract them into a common data structure.
+* Given a large body of patent documents composed in various formats, create a service hosting a suite of models to abstract them into a common data structure.
 * Partnered with content experts and Data Scientists to scope project, define success metrics, and schedule deliverables.
 * 6 models delivered an validated by content teams and currently in production; 2 more in development.
-* Outcome: Save operational costs >$500k by greatly reducing human effort, with marginal impact on data quality.
+* Outcome: Save operational costs >$2M by greatly reducing human effort, with marginal impact on data quality.
 * Targeted Impact: Support the financial health of the company.

 ### Auto-Assign Research Categories to Grant Documents